fredddie/ChatBot/README.md

-#A Simple ChatBot using tkinter from python library gui
+#A Simple ChatBot using tkinter from python library as the gui
 # It a work in progress